lsst/LDM-230/index.rst

 We now describe the detailed operations performed by each Alert Production infrastructure component.
-The sequence of operations for a typical visit is shown in Figure :ref:`fig-visit-sequence`.
+The sequence of operations for a typical visit is shown in :numref:`fig-visit-sequence`.

-All DM hardware is monitored by DM system administration tools, which publish results via the Archive DM Control System.
+All :term:`DM` hardware is monitored by :term:`DM` system administration tools, which publish results via the Archive :term:`DM` Control System.
 Each machine verifies its software installation on boot (e.g. via hash or checksum).